-During the consultation, we will explain the steps that you need to take as Trustee to ensure that: (1) the Trust is properly administered; (1) the provisions of the Uniform Trust Code are followed; (3) the beneficiaries are paid appropriately; (4) the tax returns are filed; and (5) most importantly that you do not inadvertently breach your Fiduciary Duty as a trustee.
+During the consultation, we explain the steps that you need to take as Trustee to ensure that: (1) the Trust is properly administered; (2) the provisions of the Uniform Trust Code are followed; (3) the beneficiaries are paid appropriately; (4) the tax returns are filed; (5) the trustee is compensated for his or her time; and (6) most importantly, that you do not inadvertently breach your Fiduciary Duty as a trustee.

 Who we Represent:

-In probate and trust administration we represent trustees, family members, successor trustees, beneficiaries, personal representatives, and executors, helping them navigate the difficult legal process of probate and trust administration.
-At the same, if you are the beneficiary of a trust and have not received any information from the trustee, we can help you assert your rights.
+In probate and trust administration we represent initial trustees, family members, successor trustees, beneficiaries, personal representatives, and executors, helping them navigate the difficult legal process of probate and trust administration.
+At the same time, if you are the beneficiary of a trust and have not received any information from the trustee, we can help you assert your rights.

-In addition to administering trusts and wills that we created, we regularly probate wills and administer trusts created by other lawyers.
+In addition to administering trusts and wills that we created, we regularly probate wills and administer trusts created by other firms.
 Please contact us for a consultation.
-During the initial consultation we will help you start navigating the administration process and talk you through the next steps.
-We have lawyers admitted to practice in Oregon, Washington, and California.
+During the initial consultation we help you start to navigate the administration process and talk you through the next steps.
+We are admitted to practice in Oregon, Washington, and California.